moehriegitt/hob3l/README.md

 useful.

 Memory management has leaks.
-I admit I don't care enough, because this tool basically starts, allocates, exits, i.e., it does not run for long, so the memory leaks do not build up.
+I admit I don't care enough, because `hob3l` basically starts, allocates, exits, i.e., it does not run for long, so the memory leaks do not build up.
 The goal is to have a proper, fast pool based allocation.
 This is prepared, but incomplete.

 There are not enough tests.